 Do you want to access the power of a strong network from anywhere?
-Your best bet is a cloud VPS.
+Your best bet is a cloud server.
 By connecting your PC to the power of distributed virtualization, you can benefit from groundbreaking cloud speed, no matter where you are.

 We find it often helps to look at examples from our current customers.
 While protecting the privacy of our customers and anonymizing any sensitive details, we hope that these Real World Scenarios can help you to better understand the best path forward.